Chart Color Schemes

 Residential development activity is lower than average in Ashmore according to AreaSearch's national comparison of local real estate markets

-This financial year has seen around $20.5 million in commercial approvals, reflecting moderate levels of commercial development.
-Compared to the Rest of Qld, Ashmore has significantly less development activity (84.0% below regional average per person), which usually reinforces demand and pricing for existing dwellings.
-This is also lower than nationally, suggesting market maturity and possible development constraints.
-All new construction in the area consists of detached dwellings, maintaining Ashmore's suburban identity with a concentration of family homes.
-This favours detached housing more than current patterns suggest (69.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+This financial year has seen $20.5 million in commercial approvals, reflecting moderate levels of commercial development.
+Compared to the Rest of Qld, Ashmore exhibits significantly less development activity, 84.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+Nationally, Ashmore's development activity is also lower, suggesting market maturity and possible development constraints.
+All new construction in Ashmore has been comprised of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

-The location has approximately 1111 people per dwelling approval, indicating an established market.
-Future projections estimate Ashmore will add around 1,612 residents by 2041.
+This trend favours detached housing more than current patterns suggest (69.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+The location currently has approximately 1111 people per dwelling approval, reflecting an established market.
+According to the latest AreaSearch quarterly estimate, Ashmore is projected to add 1,806 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development